-Marilyn: There is a natural tendency for those people who are at the top of the current pyramid to be reluctant to give up or to have that the structure change dramatically.
-It is very hard for them to think about newness completely versus the numbers because their lives have always been about making numbers.
-They have great reasons personally to make those numbers, so it is not easy.
+Marilyn: There is a natural tendency for those at the top of the current pyramid to be reluctant to give up or have the structure change dramatically.
+It is tough for leaders to think about newness completely versus the numbers because their lives have always been about making numbers.
+They have excellent reasons personally to make those numbers, so it is not easy.
 That is why in the book, not any one of them independently would have thought of an inverted pyramid, but collectively you see how if you could put all that together, you would have that ⏤ an inverted pyramid.

-There is probably a good reason for people not to buy into it because they have a personal bias, and yet they can intellectually feel value.
+There is probably a good reason for people not to buy into it because they have a personal bias, yet they can intellectually feel valued.
 But they are not likely to do it unless they are challenged into it, usually from the world.
-Right now, with global competition the way it is, and innovation so prized, it is often not a choice anymore.
-They have to look at it and they have to make changes.
+With global competition the way it is, and innovation so prized, it is often not a choice anymore.
+They have to look at it, and they have to make changes.

-Bill: That’s very interesting Marilyn because most of the advice we receive talks about slow and incremental change, but I can see your point about rapid and bold change is really needed in order for change to take hold.
+Bill: That’s very interesting Marilyn, because most of the advice we receive talks about slow and incremental change, but I can see your point about rapid and bold change is needed for change to take hold.

-I’ll share a little bit of my own story in regarding the impact of self-leadership.
+I’ll share a little bit of my own story regarding the impact of self-leadership.
 When I started publishing the “5 Minutes to Process Improvement Success”, I was still working at a large corporation.
-All of a sudden I became much more visible publicly and people could not figure out what was what was going on with me.
-But without me really realizing it at the time, I became the expert on improvement and change.
-When management wanted to change or reorganize something, I was pulled in.
-It was almost like if it was creating energy around the whole idea of improvement and change, which really surprised me.
+Suddenly, I became much more visible publicly, and people could not figure out what was going on with me.
+But without me realizing it at the time, I became an expert on improvement and change.
+When management wanted to change or reorganize something, I was consulted.
+It was almost as if it was creating energy around the whole idea of improvement and change, which surprised me.

-This all led to the path I am on now of exploring if I can impact people by telling my own story to encourage them to develop their own self-leadership and help bring about change.
-That’s the way it unfolded for me, and now I know anyone can do it especially with a little encouragement and guidance.
+This experience all led to the path I am on now of exploring if I can impact people by telling my own story to encourage them to develop their self-leadership and help bring about change.
+That’s how it unfolded for me, and now I know anyone can do it, especially with a little encouragement and guidance.
 We all have more energy to bring about change than we think we do.

-Marilyn: Yes, I think the key word here is “energy”.
-First of all, I think people today are working too many hours; one person is basically doing the job of two people.
+Marilyn: Yes, I think the keyword here is “energy.”
+First of all, I think people today are working too many hours; one person is doing two people’s jobs.
 Getting organizations lean has almost gone a little too far.

-But I think that when you talk about energy and how it gets unleashed, it feels different and the organization can move much better.
-People are tired, they are tired because they have ideas and they do not share them, or they used to have ideas that they stopped sharing because they were not listened to.
+But I think that when you talk about energy and how it gets unleashed, it feels different, and the organization can move much better.
+People are tired.
+They are bored because they have ideas, and they do not share them.
+Or they used to have ideas that they stopped sharing because no one listened to them.

 Bill: I agree, Marilyn.
 I am much more tuned into it personally and in others.

-Marilyn: It sounds like your experience has been similar to mine in terms of when things start to happen and the contribution of each person is valued.
+Marilyn: It sounds like your experience has been similar to mine when things start to happen, and each person’s contribution is valued.
 People can contribute far more than they think they can.